Carrabba’s Olive Oil Bread Dip

 Carrabba’s Olive Oil Bread Dip is served freshly made at your table.
 This herb and garlic oil is perfect for dipping fresh, hot bread.
 But you don’t have to go to the restaurant to enjoy it.
 You can make this spicy Sicilian butter recipe at home in no time.

 It’s tough to beat simplicity, especially when it tastes really, really, good.
 Good bread and perfectly seasoned olive oil to dip it in is just about as simply delicious as you can get.
-It is a wonderful way to start a meal or a great snack that much healthier for you than a bag of potato chips.
-One restaurant, Carrabba’s Italian Grill, gets a lot of menu items right.
-Still, for many guests, it is the chain’s coyly named Italian Butter, otherwise known as olive oil bread dip, that keeps them coming back again and again.
-Now you can make Carrabba’s dipping oil at home with this easy recipe.
+It is a beautiful way to start a meal or a great snack much healthier than a bag of potato chips.

-Choosing the Best Olive Oil
+Choosing the Best Olive Oil for Bread Dip

 You can’t have amazing seasoned olive oil without a stand-out olive oil.
-Sure, you want to use extra-virgin olive oil, but there is a huge difference between the dozens of different brands that line your supermarket shelf.
-Picking the right one to pair with crusty bread is more complicated than you may think.
+Sure, you want to use extra-virgin olive oil, but there is a huge difference between the dozens of brands that line your supermarket shelf.
+Picking the right one to pair with crusty bread is more complicated than you think.

 High-end Italian olive oil from a specialty store is probably not the best choice.
 Remember, freshness is rule one when it comes to buying olive oil.
 So unless you are buying yours from a store with a high product turnover rate of the expensive stuff, you are probably spending more money on older olive oil.